 Instructions

-• PREP: Spray slow cooker generously with non-stick spray or line with a slow cooker liner.
-In a mesh strainer, rinse the quinoa under cold water for about 30 seconds to 1 minute.
+• Spray slow cooker generously with cooking spray or line with a slow cooker liner.
+In a mesh strainer, rinse quinoa under cold water for about 30 seconds to 1 minute.
 Let dry.

-• FILL UP SLOW COOKER: Combine the steel-cut outs, rinsed quinoa, almond milk, brown sugar, maple syrup, salt, vanilla extract, and cinnamon (if desired) in the slow cooker.
+• Combine steel-cut oats, rinsed quinoa, almond milk, brown sugar, maple syrup, salt, vanilla extract, and cinnamon (if desired) in the slow cooker.

-• IN THE MORNING: Once you wake up, immediately turn it off the heat and stir the oats.
-They may still have some liquid, but it continues to soak in as they are served (we like them better with extra liquid rather than dry and mushy/gummy!)
-These oats are intended to be fairly creamy.
+• Once you wake up, immediately turn it off and stir in the oats.
+They may still have some liquid, but it continues to soak in as they are served (I like them better with extra liquid rather than dry and mushy/gummy!)
+These oats are intended to be creamy.

-• SERVE: We have plenty of serving suggestions in the post, but add your favorite toppings such as fresh fruit, an extra splash of milk, any additional brown sugar, honey, or maple syrup, and a big scoop of nut butter (peanut butter, almond butter, etc.).
+• Check the post above for more serving suggestions, but add your favorite toppings such as fresh fruit, an extra splash of milk, additional brown sugar, honey, or maple syrup, and a big scoop of nut butter (peanut butter, almond butter, etc.).

 Video